AntonBergaker/InterpolatedParser/README.md

 var str = handler.ToStringAndClear();
 ```

 That's all good and normally doesn't enable the shenanigans we need.
 However we can abuse the [in](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/method-parameters#in-parameter-modifier) parameter modifier.
-The in parameter can be implicit, so the generated calls to AppendFormatted allow it.
-This means we're now passing down a read only reference to the value when we call AppendFormatted.
+The in parameter can be implicit, so the generated calls to `AppendFormatted` allow it.
+This means we're now passing down a read only reference to the value when we call `AppendFormatted`.
 This is where things become really cursed, using `Unsafe.AsRef` it's possible to cast it into a ref parameter, allowing the parser to change the parameters value.

 ```csharp
     public readonly void AppendFormatted(in int value) {
         Unsafe.AsRef(in value) = 123;
 ```

 This is the main hack that makes this work, but when `AppendFormatted` is called, we don't yet have the information to extract what part of the input string we should parse.
 (Previous versions of this parser stored the ref as a pointer which was giga unsafe as it could not be pinned.)
 The information we need for that is getting the next part of the string, which is added with an `AppendLiteral` after the `AppendFormatted`.
-To get the upcomming literal string this library uses a [C# Source Generator](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to make a list of every single call to the `Parse` method and what string components each `Parse` call will have.
+To get the upcoming literal string this library uses a [C# Source Generator](https://learn.microsoft.com/en-us/dotnet/csharp/roslyn-sdk/source-generators-overview) to make a list of every single call to the `Parse` method and what string components each `Parse` call will have.
 Since generated code lives in the user project, to make it accessible to the Parser the entire Parser is also code generated.
 This has some other benefits, like allowing code generation to support both `ISpanParsable` and `IParsable` types.

 Of course even with a list of all calls we still need a way to pick the right call out of this list.
-Somewhat surprisngly there's a set of slightly obscure attributes that will inject the [file path](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerfilepathattribute) and the [line number](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerlinenumberattribute) of the calling method at compile time.
+Somewhat surprisingly there's a set of slightly obscure attributes that will inject the [file path](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerfilepathattribute) and the [line number](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.callerlinenumberattribute) of the calling method at compile time.
 Even more surprisingly these attributes still work on the auto generated constructor of the custom string interpolater.
 One side effect of this is that the accuracy is limited to line number, so placing two calls to `Parse` on the same line will break the parser.

 The input string also gets passed to the interpolater's constructor using another [attribute](https://learn.microsoft.com/en-us/dotnet/api/system.runtime.compilerservices.interpolatedstringhandlerargumentattribute) and so we have all the information we need before any calls to `AppendFormatted`.